Thutmose III: Campaigns 2–4: Tours of Canaan and Syria

-Campaigns 5-7: Conquest of Syria
+Campaigns 5–7: Conquest of Syria

 The fifth, sixth and seventh campaigns of Thutmose III were directed against the Phoenician cities in Syria and against Kadesh on the Orontes.
-In Thutmose's 29th year, he began his fifth campaign, where he first took an unknown city (the name falls in a lacuna) which had been garrisoned by Tunip.
+In Thutmose III's 29th year, he began his fifth campaign, where he first took an unknown city (the name falls in a lacuna) which had been garrisoned by Tunip.
 He then moved inland and took the city and territory around Ardata; the town was pillaged and its wheatfields burned.
 Unlike previous plundering raids, Thutmose III garrisoned Djahy, a name which probably refers to southern Syria.
-This would have permitted him to ship supplies and troops between Syria and Egypt, and some have supposed that Thutmose's sixth campaign, in his thirtieth year, commenced with naval transport of troops directly to Byblos, bypassing Canaan.
+This would have permitted him to ship supplies and troops between Syria and Egypt, and some have supposed that Thutmose III's sixth campaign, in his thirtieth year, commenced with naval transport of troops directly to Byblos, bypassing Canaan.
 After the troops arrived in Syria, they proceeded into the Jordan River valley and moved north, pillaging Kadesh's lands.
-Turning west again, Thutmose took Simyra and quelled a rebellion in Ardata, which apparently had rebelled again.
-To stop such rebellions, Thutmose began taking hostages from the cities in Syria.
+Turning west again, Thutmose III took Simyra and quelled a rebellion in Ardata, which apparently had rebelled again.
+To stop such rebellions, Thutmose III began taking hostages from the cities in Syria.
 The policy of these cities was driven by their nobles, aligned to Mitanni and typically consisting of a king and a small number of foreign Maryannu.
 Thutmose III found that taking hostages from these noble families largely ensured their loyalty.
-Syria rebelled again in Thutmose's 31st year and he returned for his seventh campaign, taking the port city of Ullaza and the smaller Phoenician ports, and imposing more measures to prevent rebellion.
+Syria rebelled again in Thutmose III's 31st year and he returned for his seventh campaign, taking the port city of Ullaza and the smaller Phoenician ports, and imposing more measures to prevent rebellion.
 By taking away the grain stores of Syria to his recently conquered harbors for support of his occupying troops and administrators, he left the famished cities of Syria without the means to fund further rebellions.

-Depiction of Syrians bringing presents to Tuthmosis III, in the tomb of Rekhmire, c.
+Depiction of Syrians bringing presents to Thutmose III, in the tomb of Rekhmire, c.
 1400 BC (actual painting and interpretational drawing).
 They are labeled "Chiefs of Retjenu".